top of page

 Mendoza, Argentina

-A Conference developing multi Agency Space Research and addressing Solar System Exploration, Earth Sciences, Space Weather, and Exoplanet characterization through advanced Space Missions, powerful Instrumentation, and modern AI/ML methods.
+A Conference developing multi Agency Space Research and addressing Solar System Exploration, Earth Sciences, Space Weather, and Exoplanet characterization through advanced Space Missions, Instrumentation, and modern AI/ML methods.

 0 1